MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v3.md

 **`DeployToSlotFlag`** - **Deploy to slot**<br>
 `boolean`.
 Optional.
 Use when `WebAppKind != ""`.
 Default value: `false`.<br>
-Use this option to deploy to an existing slot other than the production slot.
-If this option is not selected, then the Azure App Service will be deployed to the production slot.
+Use this option to deploy to an existing slot other than the Production slot.
+If this option is not selected, then the Azure App Service will be deployed to the Production slot.
 <!-- :::editable-content-end::: -->
 <br>